Mparntwe, known as Alice Springs

-Festivals to catch if your itinerary matches
+Festivals to catch if your itinerary match

 - Desert Mob [Aboriginal Art show]

-- Wide Open Spaces [music festival out bush under the stars
+- Wide Open Spaces [music festival out bush under the stars … music all night]

 - Beanie Festival [think beanies, the woollen hat type, and multiply by 4000 for sale plus textile workshops]